cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 The below table lists suites RECOMMENDED for some elliptic curves.
 The corresponding parameters are given in the following subsections.
-Suites that use nonuniform encodings MUST NOT be used in protocols whose security analysis relies on a random oracle.
+Applications instantiating cryptographic protocols whose security analysis relies on a random oracle MUST NOT use a nonuniform encoding.
 Moreover, applications that use a nonuniform encoding SHOULD carefully analyze the security implications of nonuniformity.
 When the required encoding is not clear, applications SHOULD use a